 Mostly yes.
 Although I don’t eat like that 7 days a week, 3 meals a day!

 I absolutely love the mountains and agrotourism, and I actually think there are a lot of good restaurants in the countryside that we don’t know about.
 I try to visit as many as I can and spread the word!

-I also love the beach and don’t understand why there aren’t more places with a seaview.
-It is all coming together lately even though we have a long way to go.
+I also love the beach and don’t understand why there aren’t more authentic places with a seaview like we see in the Greek islands.

 Cheeseburger with a fried egg on top, triple fried chips on the side with lots and lots of ketchup.

 Why is it in English and not Greek?